Interpersonal Psychotherapy

 Phase two

 When going through phase two, clients may benefit from understanding that solutions can take time and that learning a new skill may require practice.
-In addition, the interpersonal psychotherapist's solutions may not feel comfortable or easy.
+In addition, the interpersonal psychotherapist's solutions may not be comfortable or easy.
 Clients can notice improvements and progress in their treatment by doing the work.
 Improving the quality of one's interpersonal relationships is not necessarily straightforward but can lead to long-term results.

 Rawpixel